 What if I told you this is the best meal I’ve eaten in Idunnohowlong?
 Crispy spiced salmon with field greens and avocado, tied together with sweet mango-basil vinaigrette?
 A meal that takes no more than 30 minutes to prepare?
 I’m almost at a loss for words.

 There are plenty of fresh ingredients in this jerk salmon recipe, and that meant a bit of shopping.
-I had a few of the staples, but I had to head to the grocery store for the salmon fillet and fresh produce.
+I had a few of the staples, but I had to head to the grocery store for the salmon fillet plus the fresh produce and herbs and spices.

 I couldn’t find a salad mix that explicitly said “field greens”, so I opted for spring mix.
 It has a nice variety of greens.
 The fact that’s it’s also colorful was a bonus–I have to confess that I enjoy colorful food.